twinone/gcj/README.md

 This one was pretty interesting.
 I even used OpenSCAD to do some checks and calculations before I submitted.
 My reasoning and detailed explanation are in the [code itself](https://github.com/twinone/gcj/blob/master/qualification/4-CubicUFO.cc).

+You can do it much simpler than in my solution by just using the trigonometric functions directly also for the larger areas, but I did not want to think and just implemented 3D rotations on 2 axis.
+It looks like a lot of code but half of it is duplicate.
+Not the most elegant way but hey, it's a quick hack :)